How to Browse in Private on Your Surface

 Tap the Tab menu (it looks like three dots) and, when the pop-up menu appears, tap New InPrivate tab.

-A blank InPrivate window appears in the browser, ready for you to browse without leaving a trace.
+A blank InPrivate window appears in the browser, ready for you to browse without leaving a trace on your PC.

 The desktop version of Internet Explorer requires different steps to enter InPrivate mode:

-Tap the browser’s Tools icon in its upper-right corner.
+Tap or click the browser’s Tools icon in its upper-right corner.
 (The icon resembles a gear.)

-When the Safety pop-out menu appears, tap InPrivate browsing.
+When the Safety pop-out menu appears, choose InPrivate Browsing.

 A new version of Internet Explorer opens, showing a window that says InPrivate Is On.